ibpsa/project1-wp-2-1-cim-gis/content/Home.md

 A further example is the development of a new workflow for the preparation of large (thousands to tens of thousands of buildings) urban scenes for simulation using the CitySim+ urban enery simulation engine.
-Open source translators and workflows for district energy simulations can be recognized as some of the outputs for this work package.</center>
+Open source translators and workflows for district energy simulations can be recognized as some of the outputs for this work package.

 How to cite this page: